 In addition, in August 2023, our board of directors authorized a stock repurchase program of up to \$100 million of our outstanding Class A common stock.
 The timing and amount of any stock repurchases is determined based on market conditions, stock price and other factors, and the program does not require us to repurchase any specific number of shares of Class A common stock.
 The program has no expiration date but it may be modified, suspended or terminated at any time.
 The stock repurchase program is funded from available cash and cash equivalents.
 For more information about repurchases made under our stock repurchase program, see "Part II, Item 2.
-Unregistered Sales of Equity Securities and Use of Proceeds-Issuer's Repurchases of Equity Securities, Proceeds."
+Unregistered Sales of Equity Securities and Use of Proceeds."